Fantasy EPL Draft Strategy: Winning On The Fantasy Pitch

 This needs to be factored into your EPL draft strategy!!
 Drafting a top-quality midfielder during the early rounds is recommended.
 A passing midfielder who scores goals is the ideal Fantrax midfielder!

 Due to the intelligent nature of the scoring system, there is usually a good spread of points across the positions.
-Defenders such as Lucas Digne or Ricardo Pereira can easily outscore the best attacking players due to statistically playing well.
+Defenders such as Lucas Digne or Joao Cancelo can easily outscore the best attacking players due to statistically playing well.
 An elite midfielder or forward, followed by a very good midfielder or forward, followed by one of the best defenders, is a good Draft Strategy!

 Examples of good combinations from the first few rounds: